-Not only does the Thrustmaster TSSH feature in our guide to the five best sim racing shifters, but it also tops this list as the best sim racing handbrake on the market.
+Not only does the Thrustmaster TSSH feature in our guide to the five best sim racing shifters, but it almost tops this list too.
 This is because of the very successful collaboration with Sparco, the TSSH being a 1:1 replica of Sparco equipment you would find within actual race cars.
-The handbrake is made almost entirely of aluminium and stainless steel, with the exception of the plastic handle This brake feels incredible, and driving with it will feel as though you’re in an actual rally car.
+The handbrake is made almost entirely of aluminium and stainless steel, with the exception of the plastic handle.
+This brake feels incredible, and driving with it will feel as though you’re in an actual rally car.

 Another incredible bonus with the TSSH is the ability to use it as a sequential shifter.
 With nothing more than a simple flick of the switch you can shift from pulling a handbrake to brave the tightest of turns, to changing gears to regain speed, and then back again.
 The brake itself is expensive but, given its quality and the dual function it has, it could be nowhere but the top of this list!